j-stapera/RabbitMQ-Instant-Messenger/README.md

 - Due to the lack of experience with maven, a binary distribution has not been created and will require manually packaging the maven project and executing it.
 This is will be fixed in the future to allow a better user experience.
 - The IP the consumer and producer utilize is currently hard-coded and will require changing if your RabbitMQ Server has a different IP.
 - This is not a completed product and is primarily in its alpha state
-- The current setup of the clients is unsafe for a prod implementation, this will be fixed in the future
+- The current setup of the clients is unsafe for an actual use-case, this will be fixed in the future

 # The Server
 The server is your typical RabbitMQ server with the Stream plugin enabled and port 5552 opened.
 If you are already familar with running a RabbitMQ server then you can safely skip this section.